mvtango/xattr-edit/Readme.md

 [GLOB PATTERN] supports patters from python pathlib, like './**/*gz' for "all .gz files in all directories below this one".

---delete=True will avoid deleting extended attributes that are present in the input data, but not in the files
+--delete=True delete extended attributes that are listed in the --edit parameter, but are not present in the input data.
+  Default is False (keep those attributes).

 --edit='("date","author")' will limit editing to the listed attributes, inserting empty values if they are not present.
   Please use a python tuple literal like the one above, and --edit='()' to edit all attributes.
   The default list is defined in the config module whithin this module.

 --loglevel=DEBUG|INFO|ERROR.
 Default is "INFO"

-Usage:       xattr-edit.py [PATH] [EDIT] [DELETE] [LOGLEVEL] [FROMFILE]
+Usage:       xattr-edit.py [PATH] [COPY] [EDIT] [DELETE] [LOGLEVEL] [FROMFILE]
-             xattr-edit.py [--path PATH] [--edit EDIT] [--delete DELETE] [--loglevel LOGLEVEL] [--fromfile FROMFILE]
+             xattr-edit.py [--path PATH] [--copy COPY] [--edit EDIT] [--delete DELETE] [--loglevel LOGLEVEL] [--fromfile FROMFILE]
 ```